brother79/brother-quest-bundle/Resources/doc/doctrine.rst

 Using a custom manager class
 ----------------------------

-You can specify a custom guestbook entry manager class by overriding the manager class option e.g.
+You can specify a custom quest entry manager class by overriding the manager class option e.g.

 .. code-block:: yml

     # app/config/config.yml
     brother_quest:
         class:
-            manager: MyProject\MyBundle\Entity\MyGuestbookManager
+            manager: MyProject\MyBundle\Entity\MyQuestManager

 Your custom class may extend the ``Brother\QuestBundle\Model\EntryManager`` class.
 If you are not extending the ``Brother\QuestBundle\Model\EntryManager`` class, your custom manager class must implement the